oyato/oh-my-gogo-protoc/README.md

 It makes working with Go modules and gogo/protobuf easy and pain-free.\*\*

+Typically, to use gogo/protobuf you run protoc with a bunch of params like `-I$GOPATH/src/...`.
+This doesn't work for Go modules because the directory is at `$GOPATH/pkg/mod/github.com/gogo/protobuf@version/...` so you need a work-around involving `go list -f {{.Dir}}...` which may or may not work.
+It also doesn't work if `$GOPATH` is a list of directories.

 ## How do I install and use it?

 - In your module dir, run `go get oya.to/oh-my-gogo-protoc`.